MWatty/Peaches-n-Green/README.md

 This website is for all homecooks that are looking to add simple, easy, affordable plant based meals to their diet.
-The website aims to use ingredients that most people have in their homes, ingredients that are affordable and ingredients that arent too daunting when delving into the vegetarain meal world.
+The website aims to use ingredients that most people have in their homes, ingredients that are affordable and ingredients that are not too daunting when delving into the vegetarain meal world.
 This is going to be achieved by having limited ingredients, beautiful images, takes on traditionally meat based classics and most of all delicious simple recipes to follow.
 Visitors will want to come back time and time again to find out what else they can create in the Kitchen and what new recipes are on offer.